InterstellarJS/PlanetTech/README.md

 ## Examples
 let create a basic quadtree sphere without any textures or displacment.
+Just coloring each dimensions to show whats going on.
 ```javascript

 import Sphere from './core/sphere/sphere'